5l1v3r1/amonet/README.md

 # amonet

-This is an exploit chain for Fire 7 (2015) (5th gen / ford / KFFOWI).
+This is an exploit chain for Fire 7 (2017) (7th gen / austin / KFAUWI).
 It contains a MediaTek bootrom exploit and a LittleKernel bootloader exploit.

-It is also partially applicable to the Fire 7 (2017) (7th gen / austin / KFAUWI), but lacks display support.

 For installation instructions, see https://forum.xda-developers.com/amazon-fire/development/unlock-fire-t3899860